- About this Blog

 5. Add these changes to your forked repo in GitHub

-This is just like a normal push but you are making sure you push to the branch instead of the master file
+This is just like a normal push but you are making sure you push to the branch instead of the main file

 6. Go to GitHub and get ready to make a “pull request”